-This 'Posh Pilgrimage' is one of our most panoramic tours with stunning views throughout the day as we explore the ancient Sabine territory.
+This 'Gourmet Pilgrimage' is one of our most panoramic tours with stunning views throughout the day as we explore the ancient Sabine territory.

 An itinerary designed around ancient and Medieval history, where you will discover the authenticity and character of the area with pristine natural beauty of the Sacred Valley (Valle Santa).
 To step back in time you will visit La Foresta sanctuary, proceeding to a wine-tasting and estate visit at a small family-run winery followed by a chocolate-tasting.
 If you have a particular interest for ancient cultures we can include a brief visit to the St. Vittoria sanctuary at Monteleone.